melezhik/rocky-linux-lamp-check/README.md

 ## Bootstrap ssh host

 Bootstrap command will install Sparrow client on VM machine, this is required to run all further tests.
-Bootstrap needs to be exectuted only once.
+Bootstrap needs to be executed only once.
 Be patient, for some slow VMs bootstrap might take a while

 ```